royce8636/RTUX/README.md

 ---

 ## State Separator (SS)
 RTUX uses CNN models to detect the stages of the app on the phone.
-In order to create the CNN models, three steps are required: (A) State Separation (B) Dataset Collection (C) Model Training
+In order to create the CNN models, three steps are required: (A) State Separation (B) Dataset Collection (C) Model Training. **Again, for a quick start, please refer to [quickstart.md](/quickstart.md)**

 ### (A) State Separation
 This step is where the user chooses the app that will be tested, separate the app into multiple different stages (e.g., menu → loading → game).
 In below scripts, `<device serial>` is serial number of the device that can be found on `adb shell list`.
-This field can be omitted if only one android device is connected to the controlling computer.
+This field can be omitted if only one Android device is connected to the controlling computer.
 Please follow the videos if unsure.

 1. Find the activity of the app that is to be tested ([Demo video](https://youtu.be/sV2wAX-GAkM))
     - Activity is the main launch point of the app (e.g.,  `com.fingersoft.hillclimb/com.fingersoft.game.MainActivity`)